ARDF Annual Open Grant Program

 ABSTRACT »

-The Foundation wishes to thank all applicants who submitted proposals for their interest in developing alternative methods of conducting high quality scientific research.
+The Foundation wishes to thank all of the applicants who submitted proposals for their interest in advancing alternative methods for conducting high quality scientific research.
 We would also like to thank our dedicated reviewers for sharing their time and expertise.

 Past Recipients